tom-hyper/rag_short_intro/exercise_1/exercise_1.md

 In this file **flat_earth_extract.txt**, there is an extract of a number of 'proofs' that are relevant for answering the question:

+System Prompt: You are a chatbot who's purpose is to answer questions about flat earth theories.
+Use the following context as your only source of evidence:

 >"If the earth is flat, why does only the top half of a ship appear when it is at a distance?"

 Use the **System Message** instruction to inform ChatGPT what